EmilDohne/RawTherapee_BatchGUI/README.md

 I have recently found myself batch processing a large amount of data for the processing of HDRIs using [RawTherapee](https://www.rawtherapee.com/).
 While it is possible to batch submit files into the internal queue this becomes rather tedious when dealing with large datasets spread over multiple folders. ***RawTherapee Batch*** aims to simplify this and abstracts away the interaction with *rawtherapee_cli.exe*.

+Please read through the [documentation](/docs/DOCUMENTATION.md) before using the application.

 If you are looking to contribute to the codebase please read through [Contributing](#contributing).
 If you are looking to install the application and use it as is please read [Installation](#installation)

 ---